foscanit/project-I/README.md

 # Most of the people that provoke shark attacks nowadays are men (between years 2000-2018):

-In this first inquiry, we recieved conclusive results, men are 90% more likely to provoke shark attacks.
+In this first inquiry, we received conclusive results, men are 90% more likely to provoke shark attacks.

 ![image1](https://github.com/foscanit/project-I/blob/main/images/sex_percentage.png?raw=true)